-- (1) A directional community organisation sign is a sign which while not displayed at the site of a fete, fair, festival or other similar event, has the primary purpose of directing the public to the fete, fair, festival or other similar event. - The criteria prescribed for a directional community organisation sign are that the (2) sign must - not be illuminated; and (a) - not have a face area in excess of 0.6m when placed on a road or public (b) place; and - not have a face area in excess of 2.4m when placed on private property; (c) - only be displayed for a maximum period of 14 days prior to the event (d) advertised on the sign and be removed within 2 days of the event finishing; and - only be erected on private property other than a public place not more than (e) 14 days prior to the event advertised on the sign, and be removed within 2 days of the event finishing; and
+- (1) A directional community organisation sign is a sign which while not displayed at the site of a fete, fair, festival or other similar event, has the primary purpose of directing the public to the fete, fair, festival or other similar event. - (2) The criteria prescribed for a directional community organisation sign are that the sign must- - (a) not be illuminated; and - (b) not have a face area in excess of 0.6m2 when placed on a road or public place; and - (c) not have a face area in excess of 2.4m2 when placed on private property; and - (d) only be displayed for a maximum period of 14 days prior to the event advertised on the sign and be removed within 2 days of the event finishing; and

+- (e) only be erected on private property other than a public place not more than 14 days prior to the event advertised on the sign, and be removed within 2 days of the event finishing; and - (f) be sited so as not to cause unsafe movement or obstruction of pedestrian or vehicular traffic, including complying with applicable parts of schedule 4.

+(3) Also-

-- (f) be sited so as not to cause unsafe movement or obstruction of pedestrian or vehicular traffic, including complying with applicable parts of schedule 4. - (3) Also- - (a) for signs placed on a road or public place, the advertiser must have in effect and maintain a public liability insurance policy in an amount not less than \$20,000,000.00 against claims for personal injury and property damage resulting from the display of the sign; and - a maximum of 15 signs may be displayed on private property; and (b) - a maximum of 10 signs may be displayed on roads and public places. (c)
+- (a) for signs placed on a road or public place, the advertiser must have in effect and maintain a public liability insurance policy in an amount not less than \$20,000,000.00 against claims for personal injury and property damage resulting from the display of the sign; and - (b) a maximum of 15 signs may be displayed on private property; and - (c) a maximum of 10 signs may be displayed on roads and public places.